 The Middle East fire safety systems and equipment market will register 2.6% compound annual growth to 2025, accumulating a combined value of $2.3billion, according to a recent 6Wresearch report.

 The study shows that the sector will grow from its current value of $1.96bn over the next five years, with the UAE, Turkey and Saudi Arabia being the key drivers for the Middle East.

-Growth projections are being accredited to economic growth and an increasing demand for sophisticated detection and fire-fighting systems, with the bulk of the demand emanating from the commercial and industrial buildings sector.
+Growth projections are being accredited to economic growth and increasing demand for sophisticated detection and fire-fighting systems, with the bulk of the demand emanating from the commercial and industrial buildings sector.

 Market demand is largely for fire-fighting systems and equipment, which accounts for 58% of spend, followed by fire detection and alarms systems at 31.8%, with emergency and exit lighting taking up 10.3%.

-Mihaiela Bocancea, marketing specialist at Swedish firm Ultra Fog Company, says sound wave technology, video image smoke detection, fire-fighting drones and robots, and water mist systems, which massively conserve water compared to conventional counterparts, will define the industry’s future.
+Mihaiela Bocancea, the marketing specialist at Swedish firm Ultra Fog Company, says sound wave technology, video image smoke detection, fire-fighting drones and robots, and water mist systems, which massively conserve water compared to conventional counterparts, will define the industry’s future.

 “A fire protection system increases the chance of surviving a fire by more than 80%,” she said.

 “Government institutions are increasingly supporting the use of fire protection systems by introducing laws and standards that oblige builders to protect their constructions.